bennyfreemantle/hint-logic/README.md

 # Hint Function Testing

-This project demonstrates the testing of a stateful function (`hint`) using Jest.
+This project demonstrates the testing of a stateful function (`hint`) using Jest to help assist a mentee student.
 It includes examples of input validation, state management, and providing hints based on the number of incorrect guesses.

 ## Features